strata-mvc/strata/docs/server.md

 permalink: /docs/server/
 ---

-WMVC ships with a server on which you can test your application.
+Strata ships with a server on which you can test your application.
 This server is not meant to be used in production.
 It is packaged only as a mean to lower the amount of prerequisites needed to start developing.

 ## Starting the server